Relaxyz/Debug_log/README.md

-This is a log file record Debug details during reproduce Open Source porjects.
+This is a log repo records Debug details during reproduce Open Source porjects.